j-schreiber/salesforce-circleci-orb/README.md

 git submodule foreach --recursive git checkout master
 ```

-For local development, build and use a docker image.
+For local development, build and use the supplied docker image.
 The CLI is not pre-authenticated, so some unit tests and most e2es will fail.
 Follow instructions
 in section Testing to finalize setup of your local dev environment.

 ```bash